-Regulation (EC) No 713/2009 established the European Agency for the Cooperation of Energy Regulators, assigning it a key role in the process completing the Internal Energy Market (IEM) for electricity and natural gas.
+Regulation (EC) No 713/2009 established the European Agency for the Cooperation of Energy Regulators, assigning it a key role in the process for completing the Internal Energy Market (IEM) for electricity and natural gas.
 The Agency became officially operational on 3 March 2011, at the same time as the Third Package of Legislative Measures on Energy (hereafter referred to as the 'Third Package') entered into force.
 The Agency has its seat in Ljubljana, Slovenia.

-The mission of the Agency, as defined in Regulation (EC) No 713/2009, is to assist the National Regulatory Authorities for energy (NRAs) in exercising, at European Union (EU) level, the regulatory tasks performed in Member States and, where necessary, to coordinate their actions.
+The mission of the Agency, as defined in Regulation (EC) No 713/2009, is to assist the National Regulatory Authorities for energy (NRAs) in exercising, at European Union (EU) level, the regulatory tasks performed in the Member States and, where necessary, to coordinate their actions.

-Thus the Agency was established to fill the regulatory gap at EU level (beyond and across national borders) and to contribute to the effective functioning of the IEM in electricity and natural gas.
-In this respect, the Agency:
+The Agency was therefore established to fill the regulatory gap at EU level (beyond and across national borders) and to contribute towards the effective functioning of the IEM in electricity and natural gas.

+In this respect the Agency:

-- complements and coordinates the work of NRAs: - participates in the establishment of the cross-border market and network rules, and in planning for the development of European networks: - under certain conditions, takes individual binding decisions on terms and conditions for access to, and the operational security of, cross-border infrastructure and exemption requests; - advises other European institutions on electricity- and natural gas-related issues, at their request or on its own initiative; - monitors the internal electricity and natural gas markets and reports on its findings.
+- complements and coordinates the work of NRAs; - participates in the establishment of the cross-border market and network rules, and in the planning for the development of the European networks; - takes, under certain conditions, individual binding decisions on terms and conditions for access to and operational security of cross border infrastructure and on exemption requests; - gives advice on electricity- and natural gas-related issues to other European institutions, upon their demand or on its own initiative; - monitors the internal markets in electricity and natural gas and reports on its findings.

-The range and nature of tasks assigned to the Agency have been further extended by Regulation (EU) No 1227/2011 on wholesale energy market integrity and transparency (REMIT).
+The range and nature of tasks assigned to the Agency have been further extended by Regulation (EU) No 1227/2011 on wholesale energy market integrity and transparency

+(REMIT).
 REMIT introduces a sector-specific framework for the monitoring of wholesale energy markets, so as to detect and deter market abuse.

-In this framework, the Agency is responsible for collecting and analysing data on wholesale energy market transactions and other relevant data in order to identify possible instances of market manipulation, attempted market manipulation or insider trading.
-Following its initial assessment, the Agency should notify the NRA(s) concerned when there are grounds to believe that abuses have occurred.
+In this framework, the Agency is responsible for collecting and analysing data on wholesale energy market transactions and other relevant data to identify possible instances of market manipulation, attempted market manipulation or insider trading.
+Following its initial assessment, the Agency should notify the concerned NRA(s) when there is ground to believe that abusive behaviour has occurred.

 The new activities to be performed by the Agency under REMIT are important in promoting market integrity and transparency, which are essential for well-functioning energy markets and for promoting the confidence of market participants and final consumers.
-They are also complex, because they deal with complex traded products and markets, and delicate because monitoring should be conducted vigilantly, but without unduly interfering with the operation of energy markets.
+They are also complex, because they deal with complex traded products and markets, and delicate because monitoring should be conducted in a vigilant manner, but without unduly interfering with the operation of energy markets.

-Finally, the new Regulation (EU) No 347/2013 on guidelines for trans-European energy infrastructure and the revocation of Decision No 1364/2006/EC (the "TEN-E Regulation") introduces a new and enhanced regulatory framework for the development of EU energy infrastructure, concentrating on the identification of Projects of Common Interest (PCIs).
-PCIs will benefit from a streamlined permit procedure and regulatory framework and, possibly, financial support.
-Although the Agency is already involved in the process of European energy network planning through its opinions on the TYNDPs, the new Regulation assigns it important new tasks in the enhanced infrastructure development framework.
+Finally, the new Regulation (EU) No 347/2013 on guidelines for trans-European energy infrastructure and repealing Decision No 1364/2006/EC (the "TEN-E Regulation") introduces a new and enhanced regulatory framework for the development of EU energy infrastructure, centred on the identification of Projects of Common Interest (PCIs).
+PCIs will benefit from a streamlined permitting procedure and regulatory framework and, possibly, financial support.
+Although the Agency is already involved in the process of European energy network planning, through its opinions on the TYNDPs, the new Regulation assigns important new tasks to it in the enhanced infrastructure development framework.
 In particular, the Agency will be responsible for: